Why Lightning Network

 The Lightning Network is designed to make bitcoin transactions as fast and cheap as possible.
 It’s part of a newer class of crypto technologies known as “layer 2” blockchains — which you can think of as being a little like HOV lanes on highways.
 By offloading some transaction “traffic” to the Lightning Network’s “layer 2” blockchain, the core Bitcoin blockchain (“layer 1”) can move faster.

-Twitter allows users to send and receive Bitcoin “tips” via the Lightning Network.
+Twitter users to send and receive Bitcoin “tips” via the Lightning Network.
 Via a Lightning Network-compatible payments app called Strike, many of Twitter’s 360 million monthly active users can send Bitcoin payments to other Twitter accounts instantly and for free.
-(Twitter isn’t actually the first creator-driven social platform to incorporate the Lightning Network — Substack has allowed BTC payments since late August.)
+(Twitter isn’t actually the first creator-driven social platform to incorporate the Lightning Network — .)

-A peer-to-peer Bitcoin exchange called Paxful, which processes millions of dollars worth of Bitcoin transactions in emerging markets and claims to have 1.5 million users in Africa alone, also recently announced it will enable Lightning payments.
+A peer-to-peer Bitcoin exchange called Paxful, which worth of Bitcoin transactions in emerging markets and claims to have 1.5 million users in Africa alone, also recently it will enable Lightning payments.
 This integration could enable fast and cheap Bitcoin payments for millions of users.

-When Satoshi Nakamoto first described Bitcoin in a 2008 whitepaper, the pseudonymous creator used the phrase “peer-to-peer electronic cash” — proposing that the cryptocurrency might one day become a popular way for people to pay for goods and services online.
+When first described Bitcoin in a , the pseudonymous creator used the phrase “peer-to-peer electronic cash” — proposing that the cryptocurrency might one day become a popular way for people to pay for goods and services online.

 But as Bitcoin’s value has grown over the years, the narrative has shifted.
 We now tend to think of Bitcoin as being more like “digital gold” — or as an inflation-resistant way to store wealth over time.